 Tip: Unless you have cold hands—like my wife—you want to handle the dough as little as possible.
 Warm hands—like mine—will melt the butter.

-12. Use the spatula to turn the dough onto a lightly floured surface and knead 7-8 times, until there is no visible dry flour.
+12. Turn the dough onto a lightly floured surface and knead 7-8 times, until there is no visible dry flour.

 Tip: Flour your hands and the kneading board well.

 Note: Use the spatula to scrape out all of the bits of flour from the bowl.